taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [cosmosdb-chatgpt](https://github.com/azure-samples/cosmosdb-chatgpt) - Sample application that combines Azure Cosmos DB with Azure OpenAI ChatGPT service
  * [ix](https://github.com/kreneskyp/ix) - Autonomous GPT-4 agent platform
  * [openai-cloudflare](https://github.com/janlay/openai-cloudflare) - An OpenAI API proxy running with Cloudflare worker.
+ * [KeepChatGPT](https://github.com/xcanwin/keepchatgpt#%e5%85%b3%e4%ba%8e-%e5%8f%96%e6%b6%88%e5%ae%a1%e8%ae%a1-%e5%8a%9f%e8%83%bd) - This is a ChatGPT chat and enhancement plugin.
+It is open source and free.
+It not only solves all error refreshing problems, but also has many advanced features such as staying active, canceling audits, cloning conversations, purifying the homepage, displaying on a large screen, displaying in full screen, expressing oneself fully, intercepting tracking, and constantly improving.
+It makes our AI experience incredibly smooth, efficient, and concise.

 |Name|GitHub Stars|Language|License|